basilrabi/data_management/style.md

 1. Operators must have 1 space at both left and right sides.
 1. The equal sign in a function or object initializer used in argument assigning is not an operator thus it must not have spaces at both left and right side.

+### Strings

+1. Whenever possible, use single quotes to indicate strings.

 ### Classes

 1. Separate each class definition by 2 empty lines.